quintex-dev/tarun/README.md

 This repository would have a set of *three* testing strategies:

+    1. Linting - both for `tarund` and `tarun-frontend`
-    1. Unit Testing
+    2. Unit Testing
-    2. Integration Testing
+    3. Integration Testing
-    3. Benchmarking
+    4. Benchmarking

 Every test function needs to have complete documentation and a clear description of what it is testing.
 The test functions would be written in such a way that they would be able to test the `tarund` and `tarun-frontend` codebases independently.